Lyme disease is a bacterial infection that’s caused by a bite from a blacklegged tick.

 - brain and nervous system damage

-- decreased short-term memory or the ability to concentrate
+- decreased short-term memory

 - sleep disorders

-- vision deterioration
+- deterioration of your vision

-When diagnosed at the early localized stage or early disseminated stage, standard treatment for Lyme disease is a 14- to 21-day course of oral antibiotics.
-Doxycycline, amoxicillin, and cefuroxime axetil are the most common medications used are:
+When Lyme disease is diagnosed at the early localized stage or early disseminated stage, the standard treatment is a 10- to 28-day course of oral antibiotics.
+The most common medications used are:

-The cause of this is unknown, researchers believe it may be due to an autoimmune response (in which a person’s immune system attacks healthy tissues), or may be linked to an ongoing infection with the bacteria that causes Lyme disease (CDC, 2011).
+The cause of this is unknown.
+However, researchers believe it may be due to an autoimmune response in which your immune system attacks healthy tissues.
+It may also be linked to an ongoing infection with the bacteria that causes Lyme disease.

-By taking specific precautions, you can prevent coming in direct contact with infected ticks.
-These practices can reduce your likelihood of contracting Lyme disease and having it progress to the early disseminated stage:
+The practices below can reduce your likelihood of contracting Lyme disease and having it progress to the early disseminated stage.

 - Use insect repellant on your clothing and all exposed skin when walking in wooded or grassy areas where ticks thrive.

-- After walking or hiking, change your clothes and perform a thorough check for ticks, focusing on the groin, scalp, and armpits
+- After walking or hiking, change your clothes and perform a thorough check for ticks, focusing on the groin, scalp, and armpits.

 - Check your pets for ticks.

-The signs of early Lyme disease can occur from three to 30 days after you are bitten by an infected tick.
+The symptoms of early Lyme disease can occur between 3 and 30 days after an infected tick bites you.
 Look for: